NFL on Thanksgiving Day: Broadcasting

-In 2014, a system known as "cross-flex" was introduced, in which the two networks bound by conference restrictions, CBS and Fox, could carry games from the other conference as part of their Sunday afternoon package, including the potential for CBS to broadcast an NFC vs. NFC game on Thanksgiving.
-From that year through 2016, CBS carried all-NFC contests every year on Thanksgiving, and in 2014, 2015, and 2018, no AFC teams played in any of the Thanksgiving games.
-To date, the NFL has never assigned an AFC road game to Fox on Thanksgiving.
+In 2014, a system known as "cross-flex" was introduced, in which the two networks bound by conference restrictions, CBS and Fox, could carry games from the other conference as part of their Sunday afternoon package, including the potential for CBS to broadcast an NFC vs. NFC game on Thanksgiving Day.
+From that year through 2016, CBS carried all-NFC contests every year on Thanksgiving Day, and in 2014, 2015, 2018, and 2023, no AFC teams played in any of the Thanksgiving Day games.
+To date, the NFL has never assigned an AFC road game to Fox on Thanksgiving Day.

 Westwood One most recently held national radio broadcast rights to all three games, with Compass Media Networks sharing rights to the Cowboys contest.
 (Under league rules, only radio stations that carry at least 12 Cowboys games in a season are allowed to carry the Compass broadcast.)
 The participating teams also air the games on their local flagship stations and regional radio networks.

-The Cowboys' Thanksgiving game has regularly been the most watched NFL regular season telecast each year, with the Lions' Thanksgiving game usually in the top five.
+The Cowboys' Thanksgiving Day game has regularly been the most watched NFL regular season telecast each year, with the Lions' Thanksgiving Day game usually in the top five.

 Game results

-(Winning teams are denoted by boldface type; tie games are italicized.)
+(Winning teams are denoted in bold; tie games are italicized.)